-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Friday, February 7, 2020.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Friday, February 7, 2020.

 A construction contract protects both parties, so it is imperative that each side looks at it to determine whether it offers the protections they need.
 There are several things that clients will look for when they are reviewing a construction contract prior to agreeing to work with a specific contractor.